james-bostock-cx/dast_test_site/README.md

 172.35.1.122 is that of the AWS EC2 instance in which I have been testing this).

-To use the driver script, you need to set the `API_KEY` environment to your Checkmarx One API key.
+To use the driver script, you need to set the `API_KEY` environment variable to your Checkmarx One API key.

 The driver script has three mandatory arguments: the base URL of the Checkmarx One tenant, which is specified using the `--base-url` command line flag;